Baystation12/Baystation12-Lore/Hephaistos Prosthetics.md

 The X series features models specialized for a given role in the military, or for soldiers of fortune, and are priced adequately to that.
 This makes for a relatively low volume sold which results in Hephaistos' undeniable, but still not top position on this market.
 Although the prosthetics were developed for military at first, some of the models are sold to wealthy citizens.

 Less powerful versions stripped of some features or replaced with lower quality components can be ordered.
-They do retain their model name, but are only classified as HI-Fi models (Hephaestus Industries Fidelity).
+They do retain their model name, but are only classified as HIF models (Hephaestus Industries Fidelity).
 Those see comparatively higher demand to X series.

 ##Prosthetic models

-Honoring the naming scheme that the TSC sticks to, the main HI-Fi and X series models are Prometheus, Taurus, Helios, Icarus, Adrasteia, Ares, Nostos and Atlas.
+Honoring the naming scheme that the TSC sticks to, the main HIF and X series models are Prometheus, Taurus, Helios, Icarus, Adrasteia, Ares, Nostos and Atlas.

 ###X-01 Prometheus